nutanix-cloud-native/opendocs/docs/capx/v0.5.0/getting_started.md

   - WORKER_MACHINE_COUNT             (defaults to 0)
 ```

+!!! note
+    To prevent duplicate IP assignments, it is required to assign an IP-address to the `CONTROL_PLANE_ENDPOINT_IP` variable that is not part of the Nutanix IPAM or DHCP range assigned to the subnet of the CAPX cluster.

 Now you can instantiate Cluster API with the following:
 ```
 clusterctl init -i nutanix